Read our latest review article in the Biometrical Journal: Missing data: A statistical framework for practice.

 Imputation based approaches

-- Imputation for Gaussian Repeated Measures with time changing covariates
+- Gaussian Repeated Measures with time changing covariates including reference-based imputation (RBI)

 A Gaussian repeated measures model with one or several unstructured covariance matrices is fitted using proc MCMC sampling directly based on conjugate priors.
 Any missing values for subject visits with no response are imputed and directly available in the imputed data set.